 Conversational user interfaces aren’t perfect, but they have a number of applications.
 If you keep their limitations in mind and don’t overstep, CUIs can be leveraged in various business scenarios and stages of the customer journey.

 Providing customers simple information or replying to FAQs is a perfect application for a bot.

 Usually, customer service reps end up answering many of the same questions over and over.
-Therefore, using a bot as a “sieve” can not only help the company provide better and faster service but also lower the pressure on the employees.
+Therefore, using these conversational agents to handle those requests can not only help the company provide better and faster service but also lower the pressure on customer support representatives.

-For example, 1–800-Flowers encourages customers to order flowers using their bot sales assistant on Facebook messenger eliminating steps between the business and customer.
-After introducing their chatbot, 70% of its orders came from this channel.
+For example, 1–800-Flowers encourages customers to order flowers using their conversational agents on Facebook Messenger, eliminating the steps required between the business and customer.
+After introducing the chatbot, 70% of its orders came from this channel.

 Chatbots are particularly apt when it comes to lead generation and qualification.

-The Internet made business hours a history.
-People can visit your business at any time.
+The internet made business hours redundant.
+People can visit your website at any time.
 Hence, having someone there 24/7 is a big plus.
-A conversational UI provides a friendly way of interacting with potential clients and collecting their information in real time.
-Since the process is pretty straightforward it can ask the lead key qualification questions and help your sales team prioritize.
+A conversational UI provides a friendly way of interacting with potential clients and collecting their information in real-time.
+Since the process is pretty straightforward, it can ask the lead key qualification questions and help your sales team prioritize them accordingly.

-Data gathering speaks for itself.
+Data collection speaks for itself.
 Since the survey process is pretty straightforward as it is, chatbots have nothing to screw up there.
-There is a chance to make data or feedback collection significantly more pleasant as a conversation comes more naturally than filling out a form.
+They make the process of data or feedback collection significantly more pleasant for the user, as a conversation comes more naturally than filling out a form.